-A dissonance between ordinary life of Hieronymus Bosch and his fascinating creations could be potentially explained by the times he lived in.
-Pre-reformation movements, discoveries of a New World, general criticism of Church and social morality could have influenced Bosch’s believes, spiritualism and imagination.
+A dissonance between the ordinary life of Hieronymus Bosch and his fascinating creations could be potentially explained by the times he lived in.
+Pre-reformation movements, discoveries of a New World, and general criticism of the Church, and social morality could have influenced Bosch’s beliefs, spiritualism, and imagination.

 Works of Hieronymus Bosch were commissioned by different institutions.
-Some of them were ordered by the Brotherhood of Our Lady, church of St John and even by Philip the Handsome, duke of Burgundy.
+Some of them were ordered by the Brotherhood of Our Lady, the church of St John, and even by Philip the Handsome, Duke of Burgundy.
 However, The Garden of Earthly Delights must have been created for a different client.
-The triptych form and the size could suggest a person or institution connected to Church, but the subject and the spirit of the middle panel contradicts this statement.
-It was suggested that Bosch had ties to a heretic society known as Homines Intelligentiae or the Brethren of the Free Spirit, which believed a closer contact with God could have been achieved through return to the nature, where body and sensuality were pure and innocent; just like in Paradise before the original sin.
-This kind of religious societies believed their path to salvation was the rightful one, and others were condemned to hell.
-This point of view could easily explain idealistic and joyful atmosphere of the middle panel and contrasting scenes from Hell, where characters not encountered anywhere else on the painting, appear in Hell punished and tormented for their sins.
+The triptych form and the size could suggest a person or institution connected to Church, but the subject and the spirit of the middle panel contradict this statement.
+It was suggested that Bosch had ties to a heretic society known as Homines intelligentiae, or the Brethren of the Free Spirit, which believed a closer contact with God could have been achieved through a return to nature, where body and sensuality were pure and innocent; just like in Paradise before the original sin.
+This kind of religious society believed their path to salvation was the rightful one, and others were condemned to hell.
+This point of view could easily explain the idealistic and joyful atmosphere of the middle panel and contrasting scenes from Hell, where characters not encountered anywhere else in the painting, appear in Hell punished and tormented for their sins.

-Hieronymus Bosch created two more large triptychs like The Garden – The Last Judgment and The Haywain.
+Hieronymus Bosch created two more large triptychs: The Garden – The Last Judgment and The Haywain.
 All three of them share the same composition, where motives from Paradise were presented on the left panel and scenes from Hell on the right one.
 The title motives are situated in the middle section of the painting.
-The Last Judgment and The Haywain have strong moralising message achieved by a narrative flowing from the left side of the painting to the right.
-From creation of the first couple and their banishment from Eden, through the fall of mankind in the middle section, to the punishment and damnation in Hell.
-The Garden of Earthly Delights seems to have a different connotation.
+The Last Judgment and The Haywain have strong moralizing messages achieved by a narrative flowing from the left side of the painting to the right.
+From the creation of the first couple and their banishment from Eden, through the fall of mankind in the middle section, to the punishment and damnation in Hell.
+The Garden of Earthly Delights seems to have a different connotations.

-In the middle panel we can also see dark skin people and exotic fruits what could suggest Bosch was acquainted with stories about Africa or newly discovered world of America and its native people, who lived in harmony with nature, wore no clothes and knew no sin.
+In the middle panel, we can also see dark-skinned people and exotic fruits which could suggest Bosch was acquainted with stories about Africa or the newly discovered world of America and its native people, who lived in harmony with nature, wore no clothes, and knew no sin.
 A potential proof that Homines Intelligentiae might have been right?

-The mystery and individuality of The Garden of Earthly Delights shows us how fascinating figure Hieronymus Bosch must have been and in how interesting times he lived in.
-Times that allowed him to create so divergent paintings – from deeply ecclesiastical and moralistic pieces like the Haywain, to The Garden where new spirituality have found its expression.
+The mystery and individuality of The Garden of Earthly Delights show us how fascinating figure Hieronymus Bosch must have been and how interesting times he lived in.
+Times that allowed him to create so divergent paintings – from deeply ecclesiastical and moralistic pieces like the Haywain to The Garden where new spirituality has found its expression.